Alhomayany/Computer-vision-project/README.md

 Small course project I did comparing some object detection models.
-Made a wrapper for torch RCNNs to work with the native Ultralytics eval and ran the tests.
+Made a wrapper for torch RCNNs to work with the native Ultralytics eval and ran the tests, then added hooks to check VRAM usage graph through inference steps and then reported it.

 # CV Project 👁
 Everything was run locally using PyTorch on an RTX 3070.
 Single image batch size.